oam-dev/rudr/docs/concepts/workloads.md

 Rudr support two approaches for integrating extended workloads for now:

 1. **Built-in Extended Workload**: this is a straightforward approach as you just need to tell Rudr about the spec of this extended workload by sending a Pull Request to Rudr code.
 The cons is it's less flexible as you will need to modify Rudr code for any further update and maintain it.
 2. **Pluggable Extended Workload**: this is the recommended approach.
 The idea is you can "convert" any CRD into a Extended Workload by following certain specification.
-No code in Rudr is needed.
+No code change in Rudr is needed.

 ### Built-in VS Pluggable